 1.4 To manage land and any water on the Property in a way that protects such land and water [and land and water neighbouring or in the vicinity of the Property] from Environmental Hazards.

-1.7 To allow the Landlord to have access to the Conservation Land at all reasonable times and on reasonable notice for the purpose of ensuring compliance with the Tenant’s covenants in this Lease.
+1.7 To allow the Landlord to access the Conservation Land at all reasonable times and on reasonable notice to ensure that the Tenant is complying with the covenants in this Agreement.

 1.8 To create, implement and comply with an Integrated Pest Management Plan.